KSU-Quantum-Capstone/CS4850-DL1/README.md

 ### Git Workflow
 TODO

 Note: if your code doesn't conform to [https://pypi.org/project/black/](black's) code guidelines, then each time you try to commit, it will fail.
 The code will then be automatically reformatted for you.
 Afterwards, stage your changes, commit them, and then push.
-If you want to prevent this from happening, format your code beforehand with `black ..`
+If you want to prevent this from happening, format your code (assuming your are in the project's root directory) beforehand with `black ..`

 TODO: Verify all this works